afran12/AFrancis-Portfolio/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Artist;About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Artist;About the Collection;" %}

 ## About the Artist
-Aftan Francis makes art, and she travels.
+Aftan Francis makes art and she travels.
 Put 'em together, and you get this page.
+Aftan began making art at a young age, but didn't discover her love of faces until her second year at Messiah University.
+She considers herself fortunate to have had opportunities to travel as a teacher and Peace Corps volunteer and loves learning about new cultures and their art styles.
-{% include feature/image.html objectid="pen05" width="25" %}
+{% include feature/image.html objectid="pen05" width="10" %}

 ## About the Collection